mobgen/halo-documentation/docs/android/2factor/android_2factorauth_overview.md

         });
 ```

-{% include note.html content="If you are using the push notification provider remember that push notifications are silents so it is your responsability to show them if you want." %}
+> **Note:** If you are using the push notification provider remember that push notifications are silents so it is your responsability to show them if you want.

-{% include note.html content="If you are using the SMS provider remember to set the SMS provider name to listen to the two factor authentication codes." %}
+> **Note:** If you are using the SMS provider remember to set the SMS provider name to listen to the two factor authentication codes.

 ### Release